makersacademy/takeaway-challenge/README.md

 Features
 -------------
-* Upload and modify a menu
+* For customers:
-* Display a menu
+..* Display a menu
-* Add available items to a basket
+..* Add available items to a basket
-* Display basket summary
+..* Display a basket summary, listing dishes, their quantities and prices ..* Calculate and display a total
-* Calculate a total
+..* Confirm total price upon completing order
-* Confirm total price upon completing order
+* For restaurants:
-* Send a confirmation text message after order is complete
+..* Upload and modify a menu with dishes and prices ..* Send a confirmation text message after order is complete

 How to use Takeaway
 --------------------